PROCRASTINATION AND TEENS – HOW CAN WE HELP?

 While these are general tips to deal with procrastination, keep in mind that each person is unique and tailor your approach to what works best for your teen.

 Need additional support in helping your teen overcome procrastination?
 Don’t hesitate.
 We can help.
-Schedule an appointment with our coach.

 References and useful links: